 Gather data on demographics within the two-hour radius of the Greater Houston Area, specifically those that are near state parks to assist in the database maintenance.

-Create documentation for most self-maintaining visualization software for the Get Outside Alliance team to refer to
+Create documentation (written how-to guide, video instruction) for most self-maintaining visualization software for the Get Outside Alliance team to refer to.

-Create and document the processes needed to complete the project.
+Create and document the processes needed to complete the project – do you mean complete the project by extending beyond the 120-mile radius?

 1.5 Project Stakeholders